 Years Three and Four

-In 2014, I decide to take my picture day outfit up a notch… I added in a dress with adorable little Siamese cats printed all over it and a frumpy sweater.
+In 2014, I decided to take my picture day outfit up a notch: I added a dress with adorable little Siamese cats printed all over it and a frumpy sweater.

 At that point, I decided that picture day needed to have a different theme every year.

 Last year, I added in some props and dragged other staff members into my shenanigans.
 The band director and I were taking our students to Disney World that year, so we both decked ourselves out in Mickey gear for picture day.

 This year, most of the middle school teachers have gotten involved in the picture day shenanigans.
 I wish I could say it was my idea, but one of the teachers suggested that a whole group of us try a “Brady Bunch” frame where we’re all looking in towards the center (which will have greater benefits in the yearbook than on my staff ID).
 Hopefully, I didn’t screw it up…

 I am not the first, nor will I be the last teacher to take a crazy school photograph.
 It’s a rich tradition which I am glad to share with you: please feel free to copy any of these ideas or adapt them to fit your own style.
 Raid your school’s costume closet, pull out the ‘80s marching band uniforms, and/or get your coworkers in on it—or don’t, it’s your call.

 I just like taking dumb photos.
 It turns something I didn’t like into something I look forward to.
 Perhaps a goofy ID photo makes me more approachable to some students who are as excited about picture day as I was.
 I know it breaks up a lot of end-of-the-year tension and stress when I see myself looking like a total dork in the yearbook.
 My plan for 2017 is to nail my handstand so they’ll let me take my photo upside down.
 We’ll see what happens with that!